WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 - At least one in five people experienced some form of discrimination or harassment over the last year in 22 EU countries.
 - Working conditions vary widely across the EU.
 In Denmark, more than three out of four people believe working conditions are good, compared to roughly one out of four in Hungary.
 Expert scores also vary, with Sweden scoring 0.85 and Greece scoring 0.50.
 - Refugees and asylum seekers face the greatest hurdles in Hungary, followed by Greece, according to expert scores.
-- In only 6 Member States do the majority of respondents agree that equality between women and men is effectively guaranteed in all areas of public and private life, including employment, work, and pay.
+- In only six Member States do the majority of respondents agree that equality between women and men is effectively guaranteed in all areas of public and private life, including employment, work, and pay.

 ### Prohibition of torture and inhuman treatment